 This popular A Level subject tends to attract students interested in the world around them and who want to understand the ideologies and processes that have shaped it.
-The course covers questions all the way from whether the House of Lords is now in need of abolition, debates on whether human beings are fundamentally selfish all the way through to analysing whether China will soon replace the USA as the world’s main superpower.
+In essence, Politics is the study of the use and abuse of power.
+The course covers questions all the way from whether the UK is still truly a democracy, debates on whether human beings are fundamentally selfish all the way through to analysing whether China will soon replace the USA as the world’s main superpower.
 Whether your interests are in UK Politics, International Relations or Philosophy this course will have something for you.
+Most of all, if you enjoy debating, having an opinion and examining the news this is likely a subject you will enjoy.
 Politics A Level is often paired with subjects like History, Economics and Philosophy.

 Towards the end of Year 12 and into Year 13 we move on to examine the history of political thought and consider how the great ideologies have developed, changed and mutated over the years.
 Here we look at the ideologies of Socialism, Liberalism, Conservatism and Nationalism.
 This segment of the course provides an opportunity to think about politics in more abstract and philosophical terms away from the day to day nitty gritty of Westminster.
 Should the government stay out of our lives?
 Does Nationalism always promote violence and exclusion?
 Has modern day socialism abandoned its roots?